-A battery with a discharge rating of 10C would mean you could safely discharge it at a rate 10 times more than the capacity of the pack, a 15C pack = 15 times more, a 20C pack = 20 times more, and so on.
+A battery with a discharge rating of 10C would mean you could theoretically & safely discharge it at a rate 10 times more than the capacity of the pack, a 15C pack = 15 times more, a 20C pack = 20 times more, and so on.

-Most RC LiPo Battery packs will show the continuous C rating and some are now indicating a burst rating as well.
-A burst rating indicates the battery discharge rate for short bursts of extended power.
-An example might be something like "Discharge rate = 20C Continuous/40C Bursts”
+Most RC LiPo Battery packs will show the continuous C rating and usually a maximum burst C rating as well.
+A burst rating indicates the battery discharge rate for short bursts (a few seconds maximum) of extended power.
+An example might be something like "Discharge rate = 25C Continuous/50C Bursts".

 The easy answer most will give is to get the largest C rating you can...
-If money is not an object I agree with that 100%; but for most folks, especially beginners & intermediate fliers who won't be performing power hungry 3D maneuvers and drawing much current - stretching your RC battery budget by purchasing lower C rated packs when you're first learning so you can get a few extra packs makes much more sense in my opinion.
+If money is not an object I agree with that almost 100%.
+However, for beginners & intermediate or scale fliers who won't be performing power hungry 3D maneuvers and drawing much current; stretching your RC battery budget by purchasing lower C rated packs when you're first learning so you can get a few extra packs makes much more sense in my opinion.

 One interesting point I should mention about selecting discharge ratings seeing that HV (high voltage) electric RC aircraft (usually defined as using LiPo packs over 8S) are becoming more and more common place is the reduced current that HV provides.
 This of course is another topic, but for many HV applications, you can get away with lower C ratings since the models won't pull as much current as a similar size/powered model running on a lower voltage pack.

 That is even way too warm as far as I'm concerned.
 Nothing higher than 40C (about 104F) is what I consider safe and I rarely have my packs go much past 35C (95F) unless it's also very hot outside as well.
-So - if you find your packs are getting warmer than this, it's a good bet you should consider moving up to a higher discharge rating for your next LiPo pack.
+So, if you find your packs are getting warmer than this, it's a good bet you should consider moving up to a higher discharge rating for your next LiPo pack/s.

 Leaving your packs in the car on a hot sunny day can certainly heat them up well past 40C as well.
 Internal or external heat - both have the same negative effect, hot LiPo's are miserable and they won't last long.